mabiesen/microbit_pi_laser_pointer/README.md

 ## Moving Forward

-This was a proof of the following concepts: using the microbit as a wireless controller,  accuracy of the microbit's accelerometer
+This project was a proof of the following concepts: using the microbit as a wireless controller,  accuracy of the microbit's accelerometer, and live communication between the microbit and external devices.
+Now that these concepts have been proven, the code can be tweaked and reused in projects such as: gathering environmental data to your pc, creating a centralized hub for home automations(lights, thermostat, etc), robotics controllers(if the compass works just as well, drone programming)